 Is there a file to send my doctor or midwife on ICP?
 I need medical referenced journals & articles!

-Yes you can email your health care provider the Healthcare Provider Brochure - Medical professionals useful resource to aid in the diagnosis and management of Cholestasis of Pregnancy.
+Yes you can email your health care provider the Healthcare Professional Brochure - Medical professionals useful resource to aid in the diagnosis and management of Cholestasis of Pregnancy.
 And the ICP Infographic PDF file with medical links on the symptoms, diagnosis, treatment etc., with each section links to Medical studies & references.

 My bile acid blood tests are normal.
 Why am I still itchy?
 Should I have another blood test?